Loading...

 True cost = explicit cost + foregone alternative.
 MBA example: $120K tuition + $170K foregone salary = $290K total opportunity cost.
 Needs to produce $290K+ in additional lifetime earnings to break even.

 Key biases: Confirmation (seeking evidence that confirms beliefs), Anchoring (over-relying on first information), Availability (judging probability by ease of recall), Dunning-Kruger (incompetence prevents recognizing incompetence), Sunk Cost (continuing because of past investment).
-Free interactive course on all major biases with practice scenarios.
+Free interactive course with practice scenarios.

 UX patterns designed to trick users: confirmshaming, roach motels (easy to subscribe, hard to cancel), hidden costs, forced continuity, misdirection.
 Instagram, Amazon, and most SaaS products use multiple dark patterns.
-Free interactive lessons.
+Free interactive lessons on detection and defense.

 Check: Who benefits?
 What's the evidence quality?
 Is it peer-reviewed?
 Who funded the research?
 Is it cherry-picked?
 Does it appeal to emotion over logic?
 Free course covering information warfare, manufactured consent, echo chambers, and deepfakes.